-TEXAS GOVERNMENT (dual credit) DEMIC PLANNING GUIDE GOVT 2306 TEXAS GOVERNMENT (dual credit) is an introduction Grade Placement: 12 to the Origin and development of the Texas Constitution, structure and Course #: 2306 Level: II powers of the state and local government, federalism and inter- Prerequisite: US History, counselor approval and governmental relations, political participation, the election process, Collin College admission public policy and the political culture of Texas.
+23-24 ACADEMIC PLANNING GUIDE TEXAS GOVERNMENT (dual credit) GOVT 2306 TEXAS GOVERNMENT (dual credit) is an introduction Grade Placement: 12 to the Origin and development of the Texas Constitution, structure and Course #: 2306 Level: II powers of the state and local government, federalism and inter- Prerequisite: US History, counselor approval and governmental relations, political participation, the election process, Collin College admission public policy and the political culture of Texas.
 Students are Credit: .5 unit responsible for all transportation, books, fees and tuition at the college and must pass the TSI (Texas Success Initiative) college entrance exam to enroll.
 This class will NOT satisfy the social studies requirement for graduation.
-SOCIOLOGY SOCIOLOGY provides a systematic approach to the study of group Grade Placement: 9-12 dynamics and models of individual and group relationships.
+SOCIOLOGY SOCIOLOGY provides a systematic approach to the study of group Grade Placement: 10-12 dynamics and models of individual and group relationships.
 The Course #: 0769 Level: I functionalist, conflict and symbolic inter-actionist perspectives are Prerequisite: none evaluated in this introductory course.
-Topics include the history of Credit: .5 unit sociology, research methods, social structure, deviance, prejudice, beliefs, the family and religion.
-This class will NOT satisfy the social studies requirement for graduation.
-PSYCHOLOGY PSYCHOLOGY introduces the student to the science of psychology Grade Placement: 9-12 with emphasis on human behavior.
-This course includes the study of Course #: 0767 Level: I facts involved in human development, learning and thinking, Prerequisite: none intelligence, personality, abnormal behavior and treatment and careers in Credit: .5 unit psychology.
-This class will NOT satisfy the social studies requirement for graduation.
-AP PSYCHOLOGY AP PSYCHOLOGY introduces students to the systematic and scientific Grade Placement: 9-12 study of the behavior and mental processes of human beings and Course #: 0774 Level: III animals.
-The course consists of the psychological facts, principles and Prerequisite: Successful completion of phenomena associated with each of the major sub-fields within Psychology 0767 in prior Fall Semester (9th & 10th psychology.
+Topics include the history of Grade Placement: 9 sociology, research methods, social structure, deviance, prejudice, Corequisite: Psychology beliefs, the family and religion.
+This class will NOT satisfy the social Credit: .5 unit studies requirement for graduation.
+PSYCHOLOGY PSYCHOLOGY introduces the student to the science of psychology Grade Placement: 10-12 with emphasis on human behavior.
+This course includes the study of Course #: 0767 Level: I Prerequisite: none facts involved in human development, learning and thinking, intelligence, personality, abnormal behavior and treatment and careers in Grade Placement: 9 psychology.
+This class will NOT satisfy the social studies requirement Corequisite: Sociology or AP Psychology for graduation.
+Credit: .5 unit A D DOVIGUO A CONTINUE DE LA CONTINU AP PSYCHOLOGY AP PSYCHOLOGY introduces students to the systematic and scientific Grade Placement: 9-12 study of the behavior and mental processes of human beings and Course #: 0774 Level: III animals.
+The course consists of the psychological facts, principles and Prerequisite: Successful completion of phenomena associated with each of the major sub-fields within Psychology 0767 in prior Fall Semester (9 th & 10th psychology.
 This class will NOT satisfy the social studies requirement grade students ONLY) for graduation.
 Students are required to take the AP exam.
-Credit: .5 unit PERSONAL FINANCAL LITERACY PERSONAL FINANCAL LITERACY will develop citizens who have Grade Placement: 10-12 the knowledge and skills to make sound, informed financial decisions Course #: 17002 Level: I that will allow them to lead financially secure lifestyles and understand Prerequisite: None personal financial responsibility.
-Students will apply critical-thinking Credit: .5 unit and problem-solving skills to analyze decisions involving earning and spending, saving and investing, credit and borrowing, insuring and protecting, and college and post-secondary education and training.
+Credit: .5 unit PERSONAL FINANCIAL LITERACY PERSONAL FINANCIAL LITERACY will develop citizens who Grade Placement: 10-12 have the knowledge and skills to make sound, informed financial Course #: 17002 Level: I decisions that will allow them to lead financially secure lifestyles and Prerequisite: None understand personal financial responsibility.
+Students will apply critical- Credit: .5 unit thinking and problem-solving skills to analyze decisions involving earning and spending, saving and investing, credit and borrowing, insuring and protecting, and college and post-secondary education and training.
 This class will NOT satisfy the social studies requirement for graduation.
+PERSONAL FINANCE LITERACY & PERSONAL FINANCE LITERACY & ECONOMICS.
+In this course ECONOMICS students are introduced to common economic and personal financial Grade Placement: 11-12 planning terms and concepts.
+This is an integrative course that applies the Course # 23440 Level: I same economic way of thinking developed to making choices about how to Prerequisite: None allocate scarce resources in an economy to how to make them at the Credit: .5 unit personal level.
+The course requires that students demonstrate critical thinking by exploring how to invest in themselves with education and skill class. development corn income and hydrest for granding, seving investigation Cettorie development, earn income, and budget for spending, saving, investing, and protecting.
+Students will examine their individual responsibility for managing their personal finances and understand the impact on standard of living and long-term financial well-being.
+Further, students will connect how their financial decision making impacts the greater economy.